Kubernetes YAML Generator & Linter

 - Intelligent Linking: The tool can pre-fill selectors for a

-based on the labels of a Deployment
+Service based on the labels of a Deployment you just configured.

 Linter Mode